Loading...

 How is a B2B agency different from a law firm?

-A law firm handles legal proceedings.
 A B2B collection agency handles the entire recovery lifecycle — amicable collection first (which resolves most cases without court), then legal escalation when needed.
-The best agencies have integrated legal capability, meaning you get both services from one team.
+The best agencies have integrated legal capability.
 Engaging a law firm directly for collection is like starting litigation before trying negotiation — more expensive and often unnecessary.

 Can a B2B agency handle international debts?